MicrosoftDocs/power-pages-docs/power-pages-docs/security/configure-portal-authentication.md

 You can configure the following general authentication settings by selecting **Authentication Settings** on the **Identity providers** page.

 - **External login**: External authentication is provided by the ASP.NET Identity API.
 Account credentials and password management are handled by third-party identity providers, for example Facebook, LinkedIn, Google, Twitter, and Microsoft.
-  - When set to **On**, users sign up for access to the portal by selecting an external identity to register with the portal.
+  - When set to **On**, users sign up for access by selecting an external identity to register with the website.
 After it's registered, an external identity has access to the same features as a local account.
 See [Manage external accounts](set-authentication-identity.md#manage-external-accounts) for related site settings.
   -  When set to **Off**, external account registration and sign-in are disabled and hidden.

 - **[Open registration](configure-portal-authentication.md#open-registration)**: Enables or disables the sign-up registration form for creating new local users.
-  - When set to **On**, the sign-up form allows any anonymous user to visit the portal and create a new user account.
+  - When set to **On**, the sign-up form allows any anonymous user to visit the website and create a new user account.
   - When set to **Off**, new user account registration is disabled and hidden.

 - **Require unique email**: Specifies whether a unique email address is needed for validating a new user during sign-up.
   -  When set to **On**, a sign-up attempt might fail if a user provides an email address that's already present in a contact record.
   -  When set to **Off**, a contact that uses a duplicate email address can be created.

-You can also go to general authentication settings from the portal details page by selecting **Settings** in the upper-right corner of the **Identity providers** section.
+You can also go to general authentication settings from the details page by selecting **Settings** in the upper-right corner of the **Identity providers** section.

 ## Configure a default identity provider

 You can set any identity provider as the default.
-When an identity provider is set as the default, users signing in to the portal aren't redirected to the portal sign-in page.
+When an identity provider is set as the default, users signing in to the website aren't redirected to the sign-in page.
 Instead, the sign-in experience always defaults to signing in by using the selected provider.

 > [!IMPORTANT]
 > If you set an identity provider as the default, users won't have the option to choose any other identity provider.

 After you set an identity provider as the default, you can select **Remove as default** to remove it.
-After you remove an identity provider from being the default, users will be redirected to the portal sign-in page and can choose from the identity providers you've enabled.
+After you remove an identity provider from being the default, users will be redirected to the sign-in page and can choose from the identity providers you've enabled.

 > [!NOTE]
 > You can only set a configured identity provider as the default.
 The **Set as default** option becomes available after you configure an identity provider.